vinzens/refer/draft.md

 If the aforementioned timer ends, asterisk sends out a SIP Notify containing the SIP-Frag `SIP/2.0 503 Service Unavailable` (maybe 408 request timeout) so the endpoint gets informed about the error.
 An ARI event `ChannelTransfer` containing status `channel_unavailable` must be sent as well.

+### Side Effects

+At the moment, there are Side effects executes by asterisk like CEL or AMI Events.

+In case of a single asterisk instance, these events should not break.
+CDR / CEL Events should be written as they are now.
+AMI Events should be emitted as they are now emitted if there is no ARI involved where Dial() handles the refer.
+However, no Additional side effects should be generated either.

+In case of a multi asterisk instance installations these events cannot be thrown as it would be a single asterisk since the Asterisk just know about single Channels but nothing about the setup.
+CDR Information or similar information must be collected elsewhere.

 ### ARI Service

 #### Single Asterisk Setup